badoo/kexasol/docs/BEST_PRACTICES.md

 It is generally advised to have autocommit being enabled in all cases, unless you really need to run multiple statements in on transaction.

+## Close connections properly

+KExasol connections should always be closed when no longer needed.

+It is advised to take advantage of Kotlin [`.use{}`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/use.html) function to call close automatically in case of exception.

 ## Consider enabling network traffic compression

 If network connection is a bottleneck, you may set option `compression=true` to enable zlib-compression.
 It applies both to normal data fetching and to CSV streaming.